-What’s it taste like?
+What does Stinking Bishop cheese taste like?
+It has a soft texture and a strong taste, which isn’t quite as pungent as the name would suggest but extremely tasty.
+Similar to an Epoisses but not quite as strong and a bit sturdier.
 Contrary to popular belief there is no pear such as the ‘Stinking Bishop’.
 The variety used in the perry (pear-based cider) in which this famous cheese is washed is actually called ‘Moorcroft’.
 The truth is is that the perry itself is eponymous with a malodourous and drunken member of a local family from yesteryear called Bishop who is said to have created the cider.
-This is a phemenonal cheese with a superb name and one of our favourites.
-It has a soft texture and a strong taste, which isnt quite as pungent as the name would suggest but extremely tasty.
-Similar to an Epoisses but not quite as strong and a bit sturdier.
+This is a phenomenal cheese with a superb name and one of our favourites.

 Where’s it from?
 Made with pasteurised cows milk and vegetarian rennet by Charles Martell in Dymock, Gloucestershire.
 It comes as a 500g whole circular cheese in a wooden case.
 You can also buy Stinking Bishop as a 200g ‘baby’.

 Stinking Bishop is also available in The English Selection Box, The Wallace & Gromit Cracking Cheese Box, The Deluxe Cheese Hamper as well as The Connoisseur Gift Box.

 Read more about Stinking Bishop in our feature ‘Stinking Bishop: the story of a masterpiece’ here.

 If you can spare 115g for this wonderful tart you won’t regret it, and people will be asking you to make it time and time again…